 Typically, you’ll work with a factory to fabricate your product including the packaging and labeling with your brand collateral.

-Because you are selling your own branded products, you have full control over every aspect of your business.
+When you sell products under your own brand, you have full control over every aspect of your business.

 You can set pricing and define your product features however you want and no one else can sell the exact same product on Amazon.

-As a result, your margins for private label are typically above 66% which allows you to pocket the majority of the revenue you generate online.
+As a result, your margins for a private label Amazon business are typically above 66% which allows you to pocket the majority of the revenue you generate online.

 In general, the bulk of the students in my Create A Profitable Online Store course make their money selling their own branded products.

-Here are some podcast interviews with successful students selling private label.
+Here are some podcast interviews with successful students who sell their own private label products on Amazon with a professional selling account.

-Meanwhile, my 7 figure ecommerce business over at Bumblebee Linens sells private label handkerchiefs on Amazon which command up to 90% margins.
+Meanwhile, my 7 figure ecommerce business over at Bumblebee Linens sells custom handkerchiefs on Amazon which command up to 90% margins.

-The only downside to private label is that it costs more to begin.
+The only downside to selling private label products via Amazon FBA is that it costs more to begin.
 Depending on exactly what you sell, the cost to sell private label on Amazon will run you around $2000-3000.

 Amazon Private Label Business Model Rating from 1-10(Best)